Bodzio6978/FitnessApp/README.md

 ## About

-This project was created to help my in my fitness journey.
+This project was created to help me in my fitness journey.
 It contains differend modules such as:

 - Calories and nutrition module in a form of a journal when user can add already existing products or add their own product
 - Weight tracking module which is responsible for showing weight progress to user and storing weight entered by user
 - User body measurement module which is responsible for showing users their progress and storing their measurements

+It also uses firebase authentication to authenticate users.

 ## Technologies used